freddiewrites/freddiewrites.github.io/_posts/2016-11-12-one-piece-of-advice.markdown

 date:   2016-11-12 12:00:00 -0500
 categories: work
 hero-image: 'https://i1.wp.com/freddiewrit.es/wp-content/uploads/2018/02/OPOA_2.jpg?w=1500&ssl=1'
+excerpt: I worked with Arts University Bournemouth to bring their alumni programme to life in print .
 ---
 As a writer and former features editor with a background in ‘big publishing’, it probably comes as no surprise that I’m a huge fan of magazines.
 When my former employers, [Arts University Bournemouth (AUB)](https://aub.ac.uk/), asked me to produce their new alumni magazine it was a bit of a dream come true.